awslabs/aws-iam-generator/README.md

 This will create a managed policy with the name cloudFormationAdmin (along with the prefix and suffix that CloudFormation Adds automatically).
 It will base the policy document on the contents of of the cloudFormationAdmin.j2 jinja2 template.
 It will be placed into the accounts 123456678910 (which is our `parent`) as well as accounts 109876543210 and 309876543210 because their friendly names (`dev1` and `dev2`) match our regular expression `dev.*`.

-Lets disect this a bit.
+Lets dissect this a bit.

 `policies:` is a dictionary of policy names.
 This assures they are kept unique within the account and generated CloudFormation template.